Our research team

 - Andreas joined CSIRO in 2014, taking on his current research position as research team leader of the Phylogenomics Team at the Australian National Insect Collection (ANIC).
 In this role he runs the ANIC's molecular laboratory, overseas the research in the Lepidoptera collection and leads the Environomics Future Science Platform project 'Mobilising collections through genomics'.

-Dr Alexandra Schmidt-Lebuhn (Project Lead: Accelerating bio-discovery: a collection genomics pipeline for high-throughput target enrichment)
+Dr Alexander Schmidt-Lebuhn (Project Lead: Accelerating bio-discovery: a collection genomics pipeline for high-throughput target enrichment)

 - Alexander's research interests include the systematics and evolution of flowering plants, in particular of Asteraceae (daisy family), biogeography, user-friendly plant identification tools including AI image recognition, and polyploidy.